Dynatrace/dynatrace-operator/ARCHITECTURE.md

 ## Codebase Structure

-### Package Organization

-The codebase follows a clear separation of concerns:

 **`cmd/`** - Entry points for all executables

 - Each subdirectory contains a CLI command that can be invoked